danneu/koa-skeleton/README.md

   <img src="/public/img/skeleton.png" alt="skeleton">
 </div>

-# koa-skeleton (for Koa 2.x)
+# koa-skeleton

 [![Dependency Status](https://david-dm.org/danneu/koa-skeleton.svg)](https://david-dm.org/danneu/koa-skeleton)

-Boilerplate demonstration that glues together Koa + Postgres + good defaults + common abstractions that I frequently use to create web applications.
+An example Koa application that glues together Koa + Postgres + good defaults + common abstractions that I frequently use to create web applications.

-Just fork, gut, and modify.
+Originally this project was intended to be forked and modified, but it's grown to the point that it's better left as a demonstration of how one can structure a Koa + Postgres application.

+I think the best way to use it is to click around the source code and see if there are any ideas you want to steal.

 - Live Demo: https://koa-skeleton.danneu.com/